bergkvist/bergkvist/README.md

-I’m currently working on :bank: [infrastructure for securing digital assets](https://www.qredo.com/).
+I’m currently working on :scroll: [a performance-optimized approach to SNARK construction based on towers of binary fields](https://gitlab.com/UlvetannaOSS/binius).

 ---